10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 ## Takeaways

-- Block based themes are a new way of building WordPress themes that use blocks instead of PHP templates.
+- Block based themes use blocks instead of PHP templates.
+Everything from the header to the footer is a block.
-- Block templates are HTML files that contain block markup.
-They need to be stored in a `templates` folder in your theme.
+- Block templates are HTML files that contain block markup, stored in a `templates` folder in your theme.
-- The site editor is where you create and edit your block templates and template parts.
+- The Site Editor is where you create and edit your block templates and template parts.
-- You should use the site editor to create your block templates, rather than hand-authoring the block markup in the `.html` files.
+- Author templates in the Site Editor, not by hand.
+No one should have to hand-author block markup in `.html` files.
 - You can still use PHP templates in a block based theme, but it's recommended to stick with `.html` files as much as possible.
-- You should use the `theme.json` file as the source of truth for your design tokens and settings, but write your styles in CSS files.
+- Use the `theme.json` file as the source of truth for your design tokens and settings, but write your actual styles in CSS files.
-- You should write your CSS for individual blocks in separate CSS files in the `assets/css/blocks` folder.
+- Write CSS for individual blocks in separate files in the `assets/css/blocks` folder.
+WordPress code-splits these automatically.
-- WordPress does some code splitting and critical CSS extraction for you in block based themes.
+- WordPress does code splitting and critical CSS extraction for you in block based themes.
-- The [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/) is a must-have for building block based themes.